 Refrigerate at once and store in fridge until needed.

-Soak slices of day-old baguette in 1 cup Vanilla Hazelnut brewed coffee.
+Soak slices of day-old baguette in 1 cup brewed Van Houtte® Vanilla Hazelnut coffee.

-Place slice of coffee-soaked bread on a plate and top with a scoop of mousse, using an ice cream scoop or a piping bag.
+Place slices of coffee-soaked bread on a plate and top each slice with a scoop of mousse, using an ice cream scoop or a piping bag

-Garnish with crushed toasted hazelnuts, shaved chocolate and a drizzle of chocolate sauce.
+Garnish with crushed toasted hazelnuts, chocolate shavings and a drizzle of chocolate sauce.

 - 1 cup mascarpone cheese

-- ⅓ cup Van Houtte® Vanilla Hazelnut coffee, brewed and chilled
+- 1/3 cup brewed Van Houtte® Vanilla Hazelnut recyclable K-Cup® pod coffee, chilled

 - 5.3 oz.
 (150 g) chopped dark chocolate or dark chocolate chips, melted

-- 1 cup Van Houtte® Vanilla Hazelnut coffee, brewed and chilled
+- 1 cup brewed Van Houtte® Vanilla Hazelnut recyclable K-Cup® pod coffee, chilled

 - Chocolate sauce